 You can even tag key people to notify them of updates or integrate with other tools to keep everything connected.

 3. Keep account growth top of mind

 As a key account manager, customer retention is always priority number one.
 However, a close 2nd is account growth.
-When your client sees value and consistent growth, so does your potential for revenue growth.
+When your customer sees value and consistent growth, so does your potential for revenue growth.
 Sure, the sales strategy your company deploys will get them in the door, but that doesn’t mean the selling stops there.

-A strategic account manager knows how to keep client engagement up and knows exactly what features or products they’ve purchased and how much more room for growth exists.
+A strategic account manager knows how to keep customer engagement up and knows exactly what features or products they’ve purchased and how much more room for growth exists.
 To keep track of all that, you need consistent reporting. monday.com is full of reports and dashboards that can help keep your growth goals top of mind at all times.

 Calendar views help you keep up with important meetings and milestones, Gantt charts show mutual project progress, and workload views ensure each account manager has the perfect amount of work on their plate.
-Lastly, monday.com dashboards tie all your charts and visuals together in one place, so you always have a line of sight of your client’s success.
+Lastly, monday.com dashboards tie all your charts and visuals together in one place, so you always have a line of sight of your customer’s success.

 4. Gain more bandwidth with the power of automation

 As a society, we’re busier than ever.
 Our exclusive monday.com research found that 38% of workers felt like they could save 5+ hours each week if they had tools to automate their repetitive tasks.